 The Volunteer in Parks program is a great way to learn about Olympia's parks and help them stay healthy and beautiful.
 A good entry point is to join a work party--all abilities welcome.
-In December, work parties will occur at Ellis Cove in Priest Point Park, Yashiro Japanese Garden, the Springwood Parcel (formerly Zabel's rhododendron garden), and West Bay Park.
+For exapmple in December, work parties occured at Ellis Cove in Priest Point Park, Yashiro Japanese Garden, the Springwood Parcel (formerly Zabel's rhododendron garden), and West Bay Park.
 Tools, gloves and some refreshments are provided.
 For work parties, dress for the weather and wear sturdy shoes or boots that can get wet and muddy.
 This could be a good family activity because all ages are welcome, but there are special requirements for those under age 18.

 Check the Parks webpage.
 That website also has a link to Upcoming Work Parties.
-Ask Jan Vleck about his experience
+Email Jan Vleck about his experience.

 Volunteer at Nalanda!